nus-apr/auto-code-rover/README.md

 |                | Mixtral 8x7B           | --model groq/mixtral-8x7b-32768 |
 |                | Gemma 7B               | --model groq/gemma-7b-it |

 > [!NOTE]
+> Using the Groq models on a free plan can cause the context limit to be exceeded, even on simple issues.
+> [!NOTE]
 > Some notes on running ACR with local models such as llama3:
 > 1. Before using the llama3 models, please [install ollama](https://ollama.com/download/linux) and download the corresponding models with ollama (e.g. `ollama pull llama3`).